 By streaming media such as audio and video clips, multimedia is available in realtime with minimal downloading or waiting time.
-Media can also be downloaded and saved in the phone memory or on the Memory Stick Duo, and then used with the media player.
-Media such as audio files or video clips can be played back at any time.
+Media can also be downloaded and saved in the phone memory and then used with the Media player.
+Media such as audio files, video clips or slide shows can be played back at any time.